CMSgov/bluebutton-site-static/_pages/developers.md

 A coding example of an OAuth 2.0 and PKCE flow is available here: [Authorization Code with PKCE Flow - OAuth 2.0 Playground](https://www.oauth.com/playground/authorization-code-with-pkce.html)

-The Blue Button 2.0 engineering team has also created a sample Android application.
+The Blue Button 2.0 API engineering team has also created a sample Android application.
 You can review or fork the code here: [https://github.com/CMSgov/bluebutton-sample-client-android](https://github.com/CMSgov/bluebutton-sample-client-android)

 ### Redirect_URI